realm/realm-js/README.md

 The object store's CMake build system currently only suports building for OS X and Linux.
 Building for Linux requires [building against a local version of core](#building-against-a-local-version-of-core).

-The object store code supports being built for all Apple platforms, Linux and Android when integrated into a binding and using the binding's build system.
+The object store code supports being built for all Apple platforms, Linux and Android when used along with the relevant Realm product's build system.

 ## Building